friedbrice/friedbrice.github.io/_posts/2022-07-18-haskell-vscode.md

 As with our _tags_ file, we'll have to update Hoogle's database every time our source code changes.
 Fortunately, we can do this while the Hoogle server is running.
-This needs to be done every time we change a source file. (so we'll automate it, later).
+This needs to be done every time we change a source file (so we'll automate it later).

 **Hot-rebuild Hoogle database:**